 Croxteth Park township is small, and extends from the River Alt in the south west to Croxteth Brook in the north east.
 Just beyond the north west boundary sits Croxteth Primary School, while the south east edge sits between Deysbrook Lane and Stockbridge Village.

 The area has been a source of coal for centuries, with outcrops near Croxteth Hall, and a sandstone quarry is marked on the 1851 map.
 The area was once part of the massive hunting forest of Toxteth and Simonswood.
-The nearby village of West Derby (‘deorby’ suggests a deer-hunting area) shows that a royal hunting ground once occupied the area.
+The nearby village of West Derby (‘deorby’ suggests a deer-hunting area) is another clue to the royal hunting ground in the area.

-Croxteth Park remained undeveloped until the 20th Century, when the neighbouring areas of Gillmoss and Knowsley became the place for new industries to develop.
+Croxteth Park remained undeveloped until the 20th Century.
+At that point, the neighbouring areas of Gillmoss and Knowsley became the place for new industries to develop.
 However, it was only in the 1980s that much building actually took place in the township itself.

 Beyond Liverpool (1851)

-Even by the middle of the 19th Century the township of Croxteth Park was beyond any significant settlement on the north bank of the Mersey before a traveller came upon outlying villages like Knowsley, Kirkby and St. Helens.
+Even by the middle of the 19th Century the township of Croxteth Park was far from any significant settlement on this bank of the Mersey.

-The area was flat and marshy, and the nearby village of West Derby had been established on slightly higher ground (a sandstone ridge) to the south west.
-The township was therefore covered in large ponds and bordered on both sides by two river channels: the River Alt and Croxteth Brook.
+The area was flat and marshy, with West Derby village on slightly higher ground (a sandstone ridge) to the south west.
+The township was therefore covered in large ponds and bordered on both sides by the two rivers, the Alt and Croxteth Brook.

-As well as water, the area kept much of the woodland that had existed here for centuries.
-Names on the 1851 Ordnance Survey map include Dam Wood, Craven Wood and Little Wood, but there are also areas of woodland not named, such as the trees around Croxeth Hall and other plantations.
-Coalpit Hey in amongst the plantations is a clearing with a name suggestive of the coal outcrop which was mined in this area for many years.
+As well as water, the area had much of the woodland that had existed here for centuries.
+Names on the 1851 Ordnance Survey map include Dam Wood, Craven Wood and Little Wood.
+There are also areas of woodland not named, such as the trees around Croxeth Hall and other plantations.
+Coalpit Hey in amongst the plantations is a clearing with a name suggestive of the long lived coal outcrop.

 Although the area was rural, a few buildings did exist.
 Gilmoss (“R. Catholic”) Chapel, Gillmoss School and Gillmoss Farm clustered on the north west boundary of the township.
 Nearby were Croxteth Windmill, dog kennnels and a well.

-What might be called the biggest evidence of human habitation was Stand House, which sat across the road from where the modern Langley Shopping Centre has been built.
-The house is marked with an orchard, a pond and some enclosed fields, and is the only building in the township apart from those at Gillmoss and Craven Cottage in Craven Wood.
+Maybe the biggest evidence of human habitation was Stand House, which sat across the road from the site of the modern Langley Shopping Centre.
+The house is marked with an orchard, a pond and some enclosed fields.
+It’s the only building in the township in 1851, apart from those at Gillmoss and Craven Cottage in Craven Wood.

-Little had changed in the 43 years between the first and second edition OS maps being produced.
+Little had changed in the 43 years between the first and second edition OS maps.
 Croxteth Park was still a partly wooded rural township, and only the names marked on the map point to changes in land use.

-The dog kennels formerly plainly labelled were now the Croxteth Kennels.
-Gillmoss Chapel was now marked as a Roman Catholic Church for the first time, although records of services go back as far as 1425, and three churches had already been on the site by 1900.
+The dog kennels, once plainly labelled, were now the Croxteth Kennels.
+The map labels Gillmoss Chapel as a Roman Catholic Church for the first time, although records of services go back as far as 1425.
+Three churches had already been on the site by 1900.

 Gillmoss Cottages appear on the 1894 map next to the windmill and Mill Lodge.
 Mill Lodge itself sits at the corner of the lane, later Gillmoss Close and Parkstile Lane, leading to the new building simply marked ‘Lodge’ in Dam Wood.
-Mill Cottages and Mill Lodge still stand today, and the footpath running from the end of the Gillmoss Close is on exactly the same course as the footpath marked at the end of the 19th Century.
+Mill Cottages and Mill Lodge still stand today, and the footpath running from the end of Gillmoss Close is on the course as the 19th century footpath.

-Stand House is now marked as Stand Farm, suggesting the possibility that the building changed use in the late 19th Century.
+Stand House is now Stand Farm, suggesting a change of use.
 Also newly marked is Stand Lodge to the north east.
 This sits right on Croxteth Brook, and again the building still stands to the north of the Fir Tree Drive estate.

 There is also a new lodge in Little Wood on the south west boundary of the park and township.
-Whether these new lodges were part of a process of defining the boundaries of the estate, or whether, with the growing city and villages nearby, it was a more practical attempt to keep out undesirables is open to debate, but it shows how even at the dawn of the 20th Century these grand estates were far from fossilised.
+Perhaps these new lodges helped define the boundaries of the estate.
+Perhaps, with the growing city and villages nearby, more effort was needed to keep out undesirables. either way, it shows how these estates were still evolving even at the dawn of the 20th century.

 Croxteth Park at the turn of the Century (1909)

 Gillmoss continued to grow at the beginning of the new century.
-The map shows new buildings at Gillmoss Farm (and two buildings are marked as being the Farm), and Gillmoss Cottages are marked for the first time.
+The map shows new buildings at Gillmoss Farm (and two buildings are marked as being the Farm).
+Gillmoss Cottages are marked for the first time.
 The Mill Lodge has also changed its name; it is now Gillmoss Lodge.